 I chalk it up as one of those “only in New York” experiences, but I wouldn’t wish that on anyone.

-So I recently asked Jim Winters, a real estate broker with the Corcoran Group in New York City, for tips on the co-op interview.
+So I recently asked Jim Winters, a real estate broker in New York City, for tips on the co-op interview.

 If you are asked for an interview with the co-op board, does that mean you are good as approved?